asjohnston-asf/grfn-web/README.md

 - Amplitude
 - Connected components

-Each data layer is also available as a stand-alone GeoTiff product.
+Each data layer is also available as a stand-alone GeoTIFF product.

 More information is available in the full [product specification](https://aria.jpl.nasa.gov/node/97).